rism-digital/muscatplus_ui/README.md

 ## RISM Online User Interface

 The primary UI for RISM Online.
-(The development name for this project was "Muscat Plus", and so the name persists.)
+(The development name for this project was "Muscat Plus," and so the name persists.)
 It is primarily written in [Elm](https://elm-lang.org).

 ### Building and running locally (built-in server)